 Following the legacy of our Founder, Padma Shri Mohanmulji Chordia, Medopharm always strives to play an active role in the community and provide needs and support to the needy whenever they can.
 At Medopharm, “We Value Life,” isn’t just a motto, it is a way of living.

-In the year 2020, an unforeseen pandemic altered the everyday life across the globe.
+In the year 2020, an unforeseen pandemic altered everyday life across the globe.
 People were forced to stay at home, shops were closed and lives were lost.
-Slowly but strongly, we as a society opened back up and did our best to keep the spread of this virus on an all-time low.
-As doctor’s offices opened up, we as a corporation did our part by gifting them a COVID kit which included disposable masks, gloves and hand sanitizer.
-At some locations, we also helped out by donating a foot pedal hand sanitizer dispensers, promoting hand hygiene.
+Slowly but strongly, we as a society opened back up and did our best to keep the spread of this virus at an all-time low.
+As doctor’s offices opened up, we as a corporation did our part by gifting them a COVID kit which included disposable masks, gloves, and hand sanitizer.
+At some locations, we also helped out by donating foot pedal hand sanitizer dispensers, promoting hand hygiene.

 People in Need

 With products that benefit all, there have been a few instances where employees of Medopharm have taken the initiative to donate a few products and help out their lives.
 The employees have donated painkillers and pain-relieving balms from the company to aged people living in Old Age Homes such as Sivananda Gurukulam and donated the medicines to the people in need such as platform vendors, rickshaw pullers, homeless people residing in their areas, and also donated some to the Amma Canteens in order to share their goodwill.